cornelcristea/bazel-prj/README.md

 - [Docker Container](#docker-container)

 ## Description:
-This project was created to learn basic notions about compilation of a C++ project with Bazel build tool.</br>
+This small project was created to learn basic notions about compilation of a C++ project with Bazel build tool.</br>
 The project contains a source code that depends of two libraries.
 Every library will be compiled and after that the main program will be compiled in order to generate the executable file.

 ## Requirements: